 If you are an author of a previously published JMIR paper wishing to add to or correct your previous paper , do not submit a letter, but a correction or addendum (may be subject to a small article processing fee).

-Note that unlike some other journals we do not currently publish "research letters", i.e. short papers containing original research.
+Note that unlike some other journals we do not currently publish "research letters", i.e. short papers containing original research (although we do in JMIR Dermatology alone).
 Such papers should be submitted as Short Paper (the regular article processing fees apply).
 Also, if you have a substantial commentary or viewpoint on an issue, this should be submitted as "Viewpoint", not as letter to the editor (again, the regular article processing fees apply).

 For staff only: (for staff) How to Handle Letters